joomla/accessibility/docs/tutorials/sc-nvda-testing.md

 * NVDA will try to switch between "browse" and "focus" modes automatically when the user navigates with a tab key and encounters a form element or leaves a form and encounters a link.
 The change between modes will be indicated by two distinct sounds.
 * If NVDA does not change the modes automatically, press the **space** bar on an edit control or an ARIA-enabled widget to force the switch in modes.

-For more information on testing web pages with VoiceOver, see the WebAIM article [Using NVDA to Evaluate Web Accessibility.](http://webaim.org/articles/nvda/)
+For more information on testing web pages with NVDA, see the WebAIM article [Using NVDA to Evaluate Web Accessibility.](http://webaim.org/articles/nvda/)

 ## The testing procedure